Skip to content

 Modeling languages

-• ArchiMate (https://meta.linked.archi/archimate3/onto#) is the most expressive for enterprise architecture.
+• ArchiMate 3.2 (https://meta.linked.archi/archimate3/onto# · Guide) is the reference implementation and the most expressive notation for enterprise architecture.
 It covers seven layers (Strategy, Business, Application, Technology, Physical, Motivation, Implementation & Migration) with 62 element types and 11 formally typed relationships.
 It's the only notation here that traces from business capability through application service to deployment node in a single model.
 Its strength is cross-layer governance; its weakness is adoption outside the EA team.

-• BPMN (https://meta.linked.archi/bpmn/onto#) is the standard for behavioral modeling — how work actually flows.
+• BPMN (https://meta.linked.archi/bpmn/onto# · Guide) is the standard for behavioral modeling — how work actually flows.
 Where ArchiMate abstracts a process to a single element, BPMN decomposes it into activities, gateways, events, lanes, and message flows with precise execution semantics.
 Process analysts and business architects use it when "what happens in what order, with what exceptions" matters.

-• UML (https://meta.linked.archi/uml/onto#) (1997) is the oldest and broadest notation here — 14 diagram types covering structure (class, component, deployment, package), behavior (activity, state machine, sequence, use case), and interaction.
+• UML (https://meta.linked.archi/uml/onto# · Guide) (1997) is the oldest and broadest notation here — 14 diagram types covering structure (class, component, deployment, package), behaviour (activity, state machine, sequence, use case), and interaction.
 It's the lingua franca of software engineering education and the formal foundation that C4 simplified away from.
 Most teams use a subset (class + sequence + component), but the full language can express anything from domain models to protocol state machines.

 • C4 (https://meta.linked.archi/c4/onto#) is a deliberate reaction to UML's complexity.
 Four zoom levels, five element types, one relationship type (labeled arrow).
 Its power is adoption: developers learn it in hours, maintain it in Git as DSL files, and review it in pull requests.
 Its limitation is semantic thinness — no typed relationships, no cross-layer traceability, no formal validation.

-• Backstage (https://meta.linked.archi/backstage/onto#) isn't a modeling notation in the traditional sense — it's a service catalog schema (Component, System, API, Resource, Group).
+• Backstage (https://meta.linked.archi/backstage/onto# · Guide) isn't a modeling notation in the traditional sense — it's a service catalog schema (Component, System, API, Resource, Group).
 But it captures what no EA tool does: who owns what, what's the lifecycle state, what APIs does it expose.
 For platform engineering teams, it's the source of truth for the running estate.

 • LeanIX (https://meta.linked.archi/leanix/onto#) is a portfolio management tool's data model — applications, IT components, business capabilities, and their relationships.
 It serves enterprise architects and portfolio managers who need to rationalize application landscapes, track technology lifecycle, and connect business capabilities to IT.